edith-langer/Mask_R-CNN_feature_vector/README.md

 * feature-file: one for each detected object exists (association via object ID).
 It contains the extracted feature vector from the second last layer of Mask R-CNN.

 We created results using weights trained on COCO and YCBV (weights copied from Kiru Park, who trained them for the BOP challenge 2020 https://github.com/kirumang/Pix2Pose).
+The models trained on COCO and YCBV can be found here: https://drive.google.com/drive/folders/1xuaapmgFZ7xaCqesYaOL1l0-9hv4NXCF?usp=sharing

 Tested in docker environment using GPU:
 ```